£

 When asked to list up to 10 types of cancers they were aware of, leukaemia and blood cancer were the 12th and 13th most commonly listed while lymphoma came 21st and Hodgkin and non-Hodgkin lymphoma 24th.
 Only 2% of those polled had leukaemia as top of mind and just 1% recalled blood cancer as their greatest concern.

-We commissioned the YouGov poll of more than 2,200 UK adults was commissioned to mark the beginning of Blood Cancer Awareness Month, and the findings highlight an urgent need to raise public awareness of blood cancer.
+We commissioned the YouGov poll of more than 2,200 UK adults to mark the beginning of Blood Cancer Awareness Month, and the findings highlight an urgent need to raise public awareness of blood cancer.

 Kate Keightley, head of support services at Blood Cancer UK, said: ‘Blood cancer is the fifth most common type of cancer in the UK so it’s extremely concerning to continue to see such low public awareness of the symptoms.